Ctrain16/Hangman/README.md

 # Hangman
-A GUI hangman game and a CUI hangman game
+A GUI hangman game and a CUI hangman game.